GitKhushal/Laser-Security-System/README.md

 ## Objective

-The Laser Security System provides peripheral security to your property and alerts you with sound alarms when an someone trespasses.
+The Laser Security System provides peripheral security to your property and alerts you with sound alarms when someone trespasses.

 ### Skills Learned